ekahPruthvi/basil/README.md

 ## Usage

-After writing the pesto file, The pastas have to be cooked ;)
+After writing pesto, The pasta has to be cooked ;)

 to cook goto your terminal/console and use cook.